evitanegara/Supply-Chain-Analysis-in-Beauty-Retail-using-SQL/README.md

 ### Average Delivery Time by Transport Mode and Route
 - Route C via Road is the fastest combination, with an average delivery time of just 3 days.
 - Sea transport is the slowest option, averaging 7 days across all three routes (A, B, and C), which may introduce delays for time-sensitive deliveries.
-- Air and Rail demonstrate consistent performance—Air remains steady at 5 days across all routes, while Rail ranges from 6 to 7 days depending on the route.
+- Air and Rail demonstrate consistent performance, Air remains steady at 5 days across all routes, while Rail ranges from 6 to 7 days depending on the route.
 - Businesses prioritizing speed should leverage Route C + Road, the most efficient configuration in terms of delivery time.

  ```sql